-Case 1: Heenan Rd
+Case 1: Heenan Road

 For our annual Land for Wildlife biodiversity survey, we have been working on properties in the Ross Highway area on the outskirts of Alice.
-Most of our members in this area participate actively in controlling the weed on their properties, but one block in particular was noticeable in that the buffel in a control area was showing no real signs of regenerating.
+Most of our members in this area participate actively in controlling the weed on their properties, but one block in particular was noticeable in that the Buffel in a control area was showing few signs of regenerating.

-A few years ago, the owners, together with the fire department, carried out a burnoff in a small portion of their 42 hectare property.
-The area, a floodout plain carrying mulga woodland, was infested with buffel.
-The burn was a slow, cool burn that burnt down through the root mass of the buffel clumps.
+Several years ago the owners, together with the fire department, carried out a burn-off in a small portion of their 42 hectare property.
+The area, a floodout plain carrying mulga woodland, was infested with Buffel.
+The burn was a slow, cool burn that burnt down through the root mass of the Buffel clumps.

-The photograph opposite shows the area in early October.
-There has been almost no regeneration of buffel either from existing rootstock or seed.
+The photograph above shows the area in early October.
+There has been almost no regeneration of Buffel either from existing rootstock or seed.
 The seed bank of native plants in the soil has presumably not been affected by the burn, with this year's rain producing a mass growth of annual grasses and flowering plants.
 Species such as oat grass (Enneapogon avenaceus), kerosene grass (Aristida contorta), white paper daisy (Rhodanthe floribunda), billy button (Calocephalus platycephalus) and bluebell (Wahlenbergia sp) were found here.

-Isolated plants of buffel occur amongst the regrowth, with the owners simply pulling these by hand when they're found.
-The main source of buffel seed to recolonise the area seems to be at the entry point of water draining from neighbouring land, seeds presumably being washed downstream during rain.
+Isolated plants of Buffel have been found amongst the regrowth, with the owners simply pulling these by hand when they're found.
+The main entry point for Buffel to recolonise the area seems to be at the entry point of water draining from neighbouring land, seeds presumably being washed downstream during rain.
 In the photograph, this area is on the extreme right hand of the frame where you can see the large mulga.
-The shaded area beneath this tree is still thick with buffel and is on a common drainage line between two properties.
+The shaded area beneath this tree is still thick with Buffel.

-Case 2: Kurrajong St
+Case 2: Kurrajong Drive

-The second example of successful buffel control is on a new member Susan Grant's property on Kurrajong Drive, Eastside.
-When Susan moved into the house, the nature strip adjacent the footpath and the front garden were infested with buffel.
+The second example of successful Buffel control is on Susan Grant's suburban property on Kurrajong St, Eastside.
+When Susan moved into the house, the nature strip adjacent the footpath and the front garden were full of Buffel.